a fine day to believe the unbelievable.

-God sent the Angel Gabriel to visit a man, Zechariah, and – later – a woman, Mary.
+God sent the Angel Gabriel to visit first a man, Zechariah, and, later, a woman, Mary.
 The reception he received was a little different each time.

-Zechariah was a priest, as we know, and both he and his wife, Elizabeth, had devoted their lives to obedience to God.
+Zechariah was a priest and both he and his wife, Elizabeth, had devoted their lives to obedience to God.
 They were childless and were getting on in years, but God sent Gabriel to inform them that Elizabeth would give birth to a son who would have the power of Elijah, would be filled with the Holy Spirit, and would prepare the people for the coming of the Lord.

-When Gabriel visited Mary when Elizabeth was about six months pregnant with John, she was certainly surprised that such a thing could happen to a woman who was a virgin, but Gabriel assured her that she had found favor with God and had, indeed, been chosen to be the one who would present the savior sent by God to the world.
+When Elizabeth was about six months pregnant, Gabriel visited Mary and informed her that she would bring the long-awaited Messiah into the world, she was certainly surprised that such a thing could happen to a woman who was a virgin, but Gabriel assured her that she had found favor with God and had, indeed, been chosen to be the one who would present the savior sent by God to the world.

 “’I am the Lord’s servant,’ Mary answers.
 ‘May it be to me as you have said.’
 Then the angel left her.’”
 (Luke 1:38 NIV).

-Obviously Zechariah was convinced as soon as Elizabeth became pregnant, but he remained unable to speak until the child who would prepare people for the arrival of Christ was born.
+Obviously Zechariah was convinced that what Gabriel had told him was true as soon as Elizabeth became pregnant, but he remained unable to speak until the child who would prepare people for the arrival of Christ was born.